 What is “Dime-a-Time?”

 “Dime-a-Time” is a GLLM canteen tradition!
 Each year we choose a non-profit or other good cause and allow our campers to donate and raise money for it.
 Campers can choose to donate up to $1 each time they visit the canteen.
-As incentive, counselors do crazy and fun things as the campers reach certain benchmarks.
-For example, we’ve had counselors dance the hula, receive a pie in the face, be squirted with mustard, or shave their head.
+As incentive, cabin leaders do wild and fun things as the campers reach certain benchmarks.
 In previous years, our campers have raised money for the ELCA Malaria Campaign, New London’s The Link, and the ELCA’s Young Adults in Global Mission Program.

 What if there is a storm?